Priangshu-18/resturentwebsite/README.md

-# Delicious Eats Restaurant Website
+# Restaurant Website

-Welcome to the Delicious Eats restaurant website project!
+Welcome to the restaurant website project!
 This responsive website showcases our menu, features, and more using HTML and CSS.

 ## Table of Contents
 - [About](#about)